jrmas/genann/tutorial.md

              tmse=evol$besttmse, lr=evol$bestlr, mo=evol$bestmo, hls=evol$besthls)
 ```

-Finally, with the model created, you can make predictions and check that the AG returned a valid
+Finally, with the model created, you can make predictions and check that the GA returned a valid
-NN configuration for this dataset:
+MLP configuration for this dataset:

 ```
 fitted <- predict(model, newdata=data_test$x)  # make predictions